-Marketable securities --
+Marketable securities-

 Marketable securities consist of debt and equity securities.
-DoCoMo accounts for such investments in debt and equity securities in accordance with Statement of Financial Accounting Standards No. 115 ("SFAS 115"), "Accounting for Certain Investments in Debt and Equity Securities."
+DoCoMo accounts for such investments in debt and equity securities in accordance with Statement of Financial Accounting Standards ("SFAS") No. 115, "Accounting for Certain Investments in Debt and Equity Securities."
 Management determines the appropriate classification of its investment securities at the time of purchase.
-All debt securities at March 31, 2000 and 2001 are classified as held-to-maturity securities as DoCoMo has the positive intent and ability to hold such securities to maturity.
-Held-to-maturity securities are carried at amortized cost and are reduced to net realizable value by a charge to earnings for other than temporary declines in fair value.

 Equity securities held by DoCoMo, whose fair values are readily determinable, are classified as available-for-sale.
-Available-for-sale securities are carried at fair value with unrealized gains or losses, net of applicable taxes, included as a component of other comprehensive income in shareholders' equity.
+Available-for-sale securities are carried at fair value with unrealized gains or losses, net of applicable taxes, included as a component of other comprehensive income (loss) in shareholders' equity.
 Equity securities, whose fair values are not readily determinable, are carried at cost.
 Other than temporary declines in value are charged to earnings.
 Realized gains and losses are determined using the average cost method and are reflected in income.